wwcs2023/wwcs2023.github.io/venue.md

 By plane:

-The closest major airport to Lausanne is [Geneva Airport](https://www.gva.ch/en/): all major airlines have connections to Geneva, including low-cost airline such as Easyjet.
+The closest major airport to Lausanne is [Geneva Airport](https://www.gva.ch/en/).
+All major airlines have connections to Geneva, including low-cost airline such as Easyjet.

 By train: